mxschumacher/cf-status-globe/README.md

  * - Run `pnpm run dev` in your terminal to start a development server
  * - Open a browser tab at http://localhost:8787/ to see your worker in action

+ # API client interaction

+ We have client code in Hoppscotch ( https://hoppscotch.io/ ) and Hurl ( https://hurl.dev/ ) in the api-clients folder

  to create the KV namespace, I ran:
  > npx wrangler kv namespace create cf-pop-status